Disclaimer: this article is not written by ChatGPT or other AI-based tools for content generation. Okay, maybe, partially 😀

 Free for individual users and 14 days-trial for business users.Explore more

-WProofreader vs ChatGPT
+WProofreader vs ChatGPT for grammar check

 WProofreader is a free multilingual sentence checker for individual users and teams, available for Chrome, Firefox and Microsoft Edge.
 The browser extension corrects spelling and grammar in your messages, docs, and emails and can be hosted on-site, in a private cloud or in the shared cloud.